Easter is my love story

 To long deeply.

-But I could not love deeply because I did not love myself.
+But I could not receive love deeply because I did not yet know how to love myself.

 Not until I met The Christ.